Marco-Scherzer/Desktop-OAuth-SendFolder/README.md

 <br>
 <br>

-### A simple, secure OAuth GoogleMail client for sending mails with attachments that is Attachment Desktop Folder triggerd.
+### A simple, secure OAuth Mail client for sending mails with attachments that is attachment Desktop folder triggerd.
+### Requires an email account (tested with Gmail) and a clientSecret.json file provided by Google.
+### Redirects you to the OAuth login page hosted by Google.
 ### Creates a special outgoing mail folder icon linked on the desktop to send mail.
 ### After the folder-icon is clicked or contents are added to the folder by drag and drop or script, an email-send dialog appears to ask the user for consent and to change the recipient, subject or mail text.
-### If the user agrees the mail is sent from the configured sender email address to the receiver email address via GMail.
+### If the user agrees the mail is sent from the configured sender email address to the receiver email address.
 ### Multiple send windows can be opened by using the same simple click or drag-and-drop gesture.

  ## Features

-### - Gmail OAuth 2.0 authentication without persisting OAuth tokens.
+### - OAuth 2.0 authentication without persisting OAuth tokens.

-### - Google client_secret.json file is stored in secure encrypted PKCS#12 database
+### - client_secret.json file is stored in secure encrypted PKCS#12 database

 ### - Application startup access password protection